AshuBoi/CloneApp2/README.md

    - On Linux, use `ufw` to allow the port: `sudo ufw allow 3000`.

 2. **Router Configuration**:
    - If using a router, make sure that port 3000 is not blocked and is properly forwarded if needed.
-The broker server runs on `http://<broker-server-ip>:3000`, so ensure that this address is accessible.

 3. **Network Restrictions**:
    - Ensure that the network (e.g., office network) does not have restrictions blocking port 3000.
 You may need to contact your network administrator.
-The broker server address is `http://<broker-server-ip>:3000`, and it should be reachable from both the host and client.

 4. **Testing Connectivity**:
    - Test the broker server by accessing `http://<broker-server-ip>:3000` from both the host and client systems in a web browser to ensure it's reachable.